 Although online courses afford students with disabilities many benefits, they also come with challenges.
 Dr. May noted that sometimes, students taking online courses have documentation stating concerns about a student’s difficulty learning new technologies.

-Students may also face the use of inaccessible software, such as video conferencing tools, which are difficult to live-caption and exclude many students who have a visual impairment.
+Students may also face the use of inaccessible software, such as video conferencing tools, which are difficult to live-caption and exclude many blind or low-vision students.

 Additionally, some accommodations facilitated by AccessibleNU are most easily addressed on campus.
 For example, if an accessible copy of a textbook cannot be produced by the publisher, a student may have to mail their book to the university in order to be converted.
 Compared to a local student who can drop the book off on campus, this can add additional lag time to receiving an accommodation.